Washington

 G. Frequency of grants

-From 2006 through January 2011, Governor Gregoire granted 33 pardons in eight years in office, two of which were conditional, and two to avoid deportation.
+From 2006 through January 2011, Governor Gregoire granted 33 pardons in eight years in office, two of which were conditional, and two were to avoid deportation.
 She also granted several sentence commutations.
 Governor Locke issued 45 pardons and eight commutations in his four years in office, more than half of them in his final year in office.
 Source: Office of the Governor.

 H. Contact